Specialty Podcast: Drone Insurance and Liability Coverage - Do You Need It?

 Chris Proudlove (13:25):

-When we embarked on this venture of ensuring unmanned aircraft back in 2013, we really weren't sure where the claims were going to come from and what the causes of accidents would be at the time.
+When we embarked on this venture of insuring unmanned aircraft back in 2013, we really weren't sure where the claims were going to come from and what the causes of accidents would be at the time.
 There was a lot of talk about drones flying into aircraft on approach into airports and bringing down passenger airliners and all kinds of catastrophic scenarios that were being shared about what drones could possibly do.
 Fortunately, we really haven't seen any examples of anything quite that bad, but we've had a few strange claims.
 One that springs to mind was a client that was charging the drone battery in a hotel room, and the pilot was taking a nap on their bed with the drone sitting on a table in the window, charging up, and as the sun came around in the afternoon, the battery overheated and set fire to the curtains in the hotel room.
 Fortunately, the pilot had woken up pretty quickly and was able to put the fire out.
 But I can assure you that as an aviation insurer, it will be pretty hard for me to explain to my boss why one of our clients just burnt a hotel down.
-So, yeah, there are a lot of interesting hazards and claims that pop up for all kinds of reasons that we wouldn't necessarily expect.
+So, yeah, there are a lot of interesting hazards and claims pop up for all kinds of reasons that we wouldn't necessarily expect.

 Mark Shichtman (14:51):

-Right, and the aviation-specific policies do typically cover what we would call related premises liability, which your battery example would be part of it.
+Right, and the aviation specific policies do typically cover what we would call related premises liability, which, your battery example would be part of it.

 Chris Proudlove (15:03):